-Barns are a defining feature of the Wisconsin landscape, and hold a special place in the history of Wisconsin.
+Barns are a defining feature of the Wisconsin landscape and hold a special place in the history of Wisconsin.
 Among the many barns that contributed to Wisconsin’s place as a major dairy producing state is a Swiss barn that was built in 1878 in Green County.
 This barn, the Hefty-Blum White Barn, was used to raise cows for over one hundred years.
 In 2001, the dairy operation in this barn was shut down for good.
-This Swiss-style dairy barn has undergone a number of changes since it was first constructed, but the expansions of the barn demonstrates the value of dairy production in Wisconsin, and helps explain how the dairy industry came to dominate Wisconsin’s economy.
+This Swiss-style dairy barn has undergone a number of changes since it was first constructed, but the expansions of the barn demonstrate the value of dairy production in Wisconsin and help explain how the dairy industry came to dominate Wisconsin’s economy.

 Originally the main product of the farm was wheat, but a mild winter in 1877 combined with an extremely dry summer in 1878 caused the majority of the crops in the region to fail.
 It was at this time that Thomas Hefty decided to build a large dairy barn to create a new source of income for his family.
 Most of the milk from Thomas’ farm was used for making cheese, and this lead him to later build a cheese factory on the farm as well.